 2. Adjust Your Chair to Relieve Back Pain

 An adjustable chair at work may reduce your back strain.
 You can adjust the chair according to your height and comfort.
 Sit in an upright position and adjust the chair in a way to make your forearms parallel to the ground.
 To check whether your height is correct, place your elbows on your body to form an L-shape at your joint.
 To straighten your back and maintain a good posture, tilt the chair if need be.
+If one of the elderly is in a manual wheelchair, make sure it’s a quality one that can really help to ease the pain as well.

 3. Rest Your Feet Flat on the Ground